top of page

 How long are sessions?

-Standard sessions run for 90 minutes.
+Psychotherapy, counselling and breathwork sessions run for up to 90 minutes.

 What is the cost per session?

-Fees are $160 AUD per session.
+Fees are $300 AUD per session.

 Do I need a referral?